MyriadColors/repl-space-miner/design_docs.md

 * **Nature:** These are extremely rare, naturally occurring spacetime anomalies or stable gravitational resonances between specific celestial bodies in different star systems.
 Traveling through a Fast Lane allows for significantly reduced FTL travel times (e.g., cutting a standard 2-month journey down to perhaps 2 weeks).

 * **Discovery & Reporting:** The discovery of a new, verifiable Fast Lane is a major event.
 System authorities or corporations typically offer substantial rewards (wealth, land grants, political influence, unique ship modules, rare Templates, titles) to those who report them.
 Requires advanced Surveying & Exploration skills and specialized sensor equipment.
+Not reporting these findings and hoarding them for personal gain can lead to severe penalties, including fines, imprisonment, or even being declared a fugitive in some systems.
+But criminal syndicates may offer lucrative rewards for Fast Lane information, especially if they can be exploited for smuggling or illicit trade.

+* **In-Game Scenario** So say a player finds a fast lane, the lane connects a dense asteroid field in one system to a gas giant in another and seems not to be reported, the gas giant has a an array of industrial stations and a small colony on one fo the moons, the player could, for example hoard the fast lane to profit from mining from the field and selling the ore to the stations at speeds that would be impossible without the fast lane, eventually this unusual influx fo ores that are difficult to find in that system would be noticed by some investigators, leading to the player becoming a suspect, the investigators may capture the player for interrogation, this could lead to prison time or other penalties varying in severity depending on the system's laws and the player's actions.
+If the player manages to escape they will become a fugitive and will be hunted by bounty hunters and law enforcement in that system, effectively banning them from that system.
+Another scenario would be that the systems connected by a fast lane has tense relations, and may choose to sell the information to one of them for a hefty price, this could lead to the player being hunted by the other system's authorities if found out (in these cases its hard to prove the player was the one who sold the information, but if they are caught in the act of using the fast lane, they will be arrested and imprisoned).
+Players may also choose to sell the information to a third party, such as a corporation or faction, for a reward.
+This could lead to the player being pursued by both systems if they are found out.

+These examples illustrate the potential for players to exploit Fast Lanes for profit, but also the risks and consequences of their actions.
+Players must weigh the benefits of using Fast Lanes against the potential dangers and legal ramifications.

 * **Limitations:**
 * **Mass Limit:** Each transit through a Fast Lane has a strict total mass cap.
 * **Cooldown Period:** Frequent, successive use can destabilize the conduit, requiring enforced transit schedules with significant "cooldown" periods.
 * **Instability:** Many discovered Fast Lanes are inherently unstable.
 They can degrade, shift, or even vanish over time without warning.
 Reliance on unproven Fast Lanes is risky.
 * **Stable Fast Lanes:** Exceedingly rare and represent immense strategic assets.
 Knowledge of their parameters is often a closely guarded state secret.
 They are heavily fortified and frequent points of extreme tension, diplomacy, and conflict.
 * **Impact:** Standard FTL sets the slow pace.
 Fast Lanes create high-value strategic arteries, concentrating power, wealth, and risk.
 Players might discover, use (legally or illegally), or even fight for control over these.
+If fast lanes are found between two rival factions, it could lead to a war over the control of the fast lane, as both factions would want to use it for their own benefit.
+If these systems are part of a trade confederation, this would boost the economy of both systems if the fast lane is used for trade, but this also could see as a potential vulnerability for both factions, leading to increasing tensions and distrust between them.

 ### B. Sub-FTL Travel - "Inertial Drives" / "G-Compensated Thrusters"

 * **Mechanism:** Ships utilize powerful fusion or advanced plasma drives for intra-system travel, fueled by **Hydrogen Cells** (measured in m³).
-These are coupled with sophisticated inertial dampeners that allow occupants to experience high accelerations as only gentle thrust (often dozens of Gs perceived as barely perceptible movement).
+These are coupled with sophisticated inertial dampeners that allow occupants to experience high accelerations as only gentle thrust (often dozens of Gs perceived as barely perceptible movement), also, inertial dampening allow for aggressive maneuvers without the risk of damaging the ship or its occupants.
+This is a key technology for both military and civilian applications, allowing for rapid response times and maneuverability in space.
-* **Speed:** Relatively fast for intra-system distances (e.g., ~100 AU in a few days).
+* **Speed:** Relatively fast for intra-system distances (e.g., ~100 AU in a few days or hours).
 * **Cost & Safety:** Sub-FTL travel is considerably cheaper, safer, and more reliable than FTL.
 Hydrogen Cells are widely available and consume quickly during travel, requiring frequent refueling.
+Consumption fo consume-grade engines in good condition is low, in the order of a 1-5 m³ per AU of travel, depending on the total mass of the ship with its cargo and the skill of the engineering crew.
+The heavier the ship, the more fuel it will consume, this scales by a factor of 1.5 for every 1000 tons of mass, so a ship with 1000 tons of mass, ceteris paribus, would consume, say, 2.5m³ of fuel per AU, while a ship with 2000 tons of mass would consume 3.75m³ of fuel per AU, and so on.
+This creates a dynamic where players must balance their ship's mass with its fuel consumption, and this can be a key factor in determining the efficiency of their trade routes and overall profitability.
+There will be tools to estimate such costs in-game to help players plan their routes and manage their resources effectively.
+Each Hydrogen Cell has a capacity of about 50m³, and in average ships can hold 10 or so of these cells, so a ship with 10 cells would have a total capacity of 500m³ of fuel, and if it consumes 2.5m³ per AU, it could travel about 200 AU before needing to refuel.
+This means that players will need to plan their routes carefully and make sure they have enough fuel to reach their destination, as running out of fuel in space can be a dangerous situation.
+* **Dangers:** While Sub-FTL Drives are generally safe, cheap and relatively easy to maintain, accidents are quite rare, in the same order of Old Earth airplanes accidents (one fatal accident occurring for every 16 million flights), but they can happen, and when they do, it may be catastrophic, as Hydrogen Cells are explosive when ruptured, and the ship's reactor can also be damaged in the process, leading to a cascade failure that may lead to the ship's destruction.
+This happens when crew's engineering skills are low or their morale is low, or maybe the hydrogen cells are sabotaged, in any case, the ship's crew must be vigilant and ensure that their equipment is in good condition and that they are following proper safety protocols.
+This is especially important when traveling in areas with high levels of radiation or other hazards, as these can increase the risk of accidents and make it more difficult to maintain the ship's systems.
+* **Running Out of Fuel** Another risk is running out fo fuel if routes are nto properly planned, this may lead to a 'low power' mode where the speed is reduced to a minimum to conserve fuel.
+Since Hydrogen Cells also powers the ship's reactor, this may lead to life support failures, and the ship's crew may have to rely on emergency systems to survive until they can reach a safe location.
+Sometimes, in more developed systems, 'Fuel Rats' services may be provided for refuelling stranded ships, but save for a few charitable organizations, this is extremely expensive, possibly ruining the trade route's profitability.
+Some states may also provide such services to captains that have high reputation with them for free.
+Other trading ships may also come to the rescue, but this is dangerous since they may be pirates who will take advantage of the situation to rob the stranded ships, killing all aboard or enslaving them.
 * **Impact:** Makes individual star systems highly interconnected, facilitating efficient intra-system trade, governance, and resource exploitation.
 This technological ease of intra-system travel is a primary reason why older, established systems tend to be well-consolidated politically, while significant intra-system fracturing is rare (though not unheard of, especially in newer, less developed colonies).
+The ability to travel quickly and efficiently between planets and moons within a system allows for the establishment of trade routes, resource extraction operations, and even military deployments.
+This has led to a more stable political landscape in many systems, as factions are able to maintain control over their territories and respond quickly to any threats or challenges that may arise.

 ### FTL Travel Time Handling & Events

 FTL travel is primarily implemented as a time skip within the game, reflecting the long durations involved in interstellar journeys.

 **Configurable Interrupts:**
-Players can set up "interrupts" using commands such as `ftl_config --notify_interval <days>`, allowing the FTL journey to pause at specified intervals.
+Players can set up "interrupts" using commands such as `ftl_config notify_interval <days>`, allowing the FTL journey to pause at specified intervals.
 This gives players opportunities to make decisions, respond to new information, or manage ship systems during transit.

 **FTL Events:**
 While in FTL transit, various random or semi-random events may occur, including: